mbensmida/sphinx-poc/docs/Manage-Sites.rst

 |image7|

-.. note:: The folder, where a document is saved, is the path you have selected in the `Managing preferences <ManagingPreferences>` section.
+.. note:: The folder, where a document is saved, is the path you have selected in the :ref:`Managing preferences <ManagingPreferences>` section.

 .. _EditContentIncontext: